HGARgG-0710/recursive_int/README.md

 1. `base.h` - contains basic operations on the recursive_int structure (also the structure itself);
 2. `optimized.h` - most of operations in `base.h` are on "unoptimized" integers (those that can contain sign alterations and zeros); Contains operations related to optimizing them (saves memory, takes additional time to do, but make writing algorithms a lot easier).
 3. `recursive_int.h` - methods that depend upon `optimized.h`, but don't relate to optimization itself.
+4. `print.h` - methods for printing the recursive integers, either as a sum or as a precise value in a given base;

 #### `base.h`